midzer/choices/README.md

   ],
 });

-example.setValueByChoice('Two'); // Choice with value of 'Two' has now been selected.
+example.setChoiceByValue('Two'); // Choice with value of 'Two' has now been selected.
 ```

 ### clearStore();